ideal-postcodes/postcodes.io/README.md

 **Configure it**

-Update `config/config.js` with your Postgresql credentials.
-Note that in order to import Code, Postgresql user must also be superuser for the import process.
+Update `config/config.js` with your Postgres credentials.

 **Import ONS Postcode Data**

+In order to import Ordnance Survey CSV dataset to Postgres, the specified user in `config/config.js` must also be superuser during the import process.
+You will also need to have the [PostGIS extension availble](http://postgis.net/install).

-Download the lastest Office for National Statistics postcode lookup dataset ([in CSV format here](https://geoportal.statistics.gov.uk/geoportal/catalog/main/home.page)).
+Download the latest Office for National Statistic's "Postcode Lookup Dataset" ([in CSV here](https://geoportal.statistics.gov.uk/geoportal/catalog/main/home.page)).
 Unzip the data locally.
 Navigate to `postcodes.io/` and run `importons` passing the path to the CSV data.

 It should look something like this: